SonraiConsulting/apigee-tools/migrate-edge-to-x/README.md

 #### Current Limitations:
 - Company member roles are generally not set in Apigee Edge (ie. if using a Drupal portal to set developers against a company through invitations, Drupal does not set the role in Apigee Edge), therefore the developers added to the AppGroup are given both "member" and "app_developer" roles.
 Adjust the memberEntry value to suit which roles should be applicable.
 - Company Apps to AppGroup-related Apps are not yet included.
-- Uses request module for most API calls, next version will transform all calls to axios module.